devitq/AdNova/README.md

 ![ER diagram](./assets/images/er-diagram.png)

-Not all tables inlcuded in this diagram (some django utility tables which makes no sense to business logic).
+Not all tables included in this diagram (some django utility tables which makes no sense to business logic).
 On the left side there is default django models and on the right side there is developed models.

 Tables that are not mentioned in task (btw, you can see them on diagram):